 Immediately after the procedure, you will be placed in a special surgical bra to provide support to your breasts and promote healing.
 You may also be required to have surgical drains in place for a few days to prevent the accumulation of fluid.
 Barring any complications, you should be able to go home the same day the surgery is performed after spending some time in the recovery room.
 If you need assistance, you will need someone to drive you home after the surgery and stay with you for the first 24 hours.

 Recovery from breast reduction surgery

 Because breast reduction is a major operation, recovery will take some time.
-You will experience some swelling, bruising and discomfort, but this will generally subside in a few weeks.
+You will experience some swelling, bruising, and discomfort, but this will generally subside in a few weeks.
 Dr. Deutsch will prescribe medication to help you manage the pain.
 Most patients are able to resume light activity and return to work within 1 to 2 weeks, although strenuous exercise or heavy lifting should be avoided for 3 to 4 weeks.
-Complete recovery and healing takes approximately two months.
+Complete recovery and healing take approximately two months.

 As healing progresses, the swelling will diminish and you will see the benefits of the procedure.
 Your new breast size should free you from the pain and physical limitations experienced prior to breast reduction.
-You’ll like be to able to wear new clothing styles and sizes you never dreamed of before.
+You’ll like to be able to wear new clothing styles and sizes you never dreamed of before.
 Breast reduction surgery does leave some scarring, but most patients find that the scars fade and flatten significantly in about one year.
 These scars will not show under a bra or swimsuit.

 Breast reduction is considered a permanent procedure.
-However, the breasts may become larger or change shape during future pregnancy, weight gain, or weight loss.
+However, the breasts may become larger or change shape during a future pregnancy, weight gain, or weight loss.
 It is very important to follow a healthy diet and exercise program after your breast reduction to help maintain your results.

 How to get started